Daniel J. Frey

 A type of nihilism created Fascism, which rose against communities of workers who wanted an equal footing with the ownership class.

-Only the best need apply, and so the German people followed their new modern sociopath into yet another world war brought to us by national elitists.
+Only the best need apply, and so the German people followed their new modern sociopath into yet another world war brought to us by national white elitists.

 They sank like a heavy anchor into the depths of society.